ofrik/ex3/README.md

 ### Reading the data

-The data is a csv files containing the graph edges of my twitter followers.
+The data is a csv files containing the graph edges of greys anatomy characters sexual relations.
 And edge is represented by couple: {From, To}

 ``` r
 head(ga.data)